Cruise acquires driverless vehicle startup Voyage to tackle dense urban environments

 Cruise is considered a pack leader in a global market that’s anticipated to hit revenue of $173.15 billion by 2023.

 Recently, Cruise revealed that it has roughly 1,800 employees working on its self-driving cars, up from 1,000 as of March 2019.
-The also company claimed a 2.5-times increase in the utilization of its all-electric test vehicles between summer 2019 and early February, an improvement that’s expected to drive down costs.
+The also company claimed a 2.5 times increase in the utilization of its all-electric test vehicles between summer 2019 and early February, an improvement that’s expected to drive down costs.

-Cruise is piloting its cars in Scottsdale, Arizona and the metropolitan Detroit area, with the bulk of deployment concentrated in San Francisco, where it has a permit to test vehicles without safety drivers behind the wheel.
+Cruise is piloting its cars in Scottsdale, Arizona and the Detroit, Michigan metropolitan area.
+But the bulk of its deployment is concentrated in San Francisco, where it has a permit to test vehicles without safety drivers behind the wheel.
 Cruise has scaled up rapidly, growing its starting fleet of 30 driverless vehicles to about 130 by June 2017.
 The company hasn’t disclosed the exact total publicly, but it has 180 self-driving cars registered with California’s DMV, and documents obtained by IEEE Spectrum suggest Cruise plans to deploy as many as 300 test cars around the country.

 Building on the progress it has made so far, in 2020 Cruise announced a partnership with DoorDash to pilot food and grocery delivery for select customers in San Francisco.
-And it’s making progress toward fourth-generation car Origin, which features automatic doors, rear-seat airbags, and other redundant systems — but no steering wheel.
+And it’s making progress toward a fourth-generation car called Origin that features automatic doors, rear-seat airbags, and other redundant systems — but no steering wheel.

 In May 2018, Cruise announced that SoftBank’s Vision Fund would invest $2.25 billion in the company, along with another $1.1 billion from GM itself.
 In October 2018, Honda pledged $750 million, to be followed by another $2 billion in the next 12 years.
 And in January, Cruise raised $2 billion in an equity round that pushed its valuation up to $30 billion and brought Microsoft on as an investor and partner.